Okassab/Okassab/README.md

 ## About Me
 - MSc Robotics & AI student with a background in Mechatronics.
-- I like the phrase actions speaks louder than words, so instead of looking at what I wrote for my skils, go view my pinned projects :)
+- I believe actions speak louder than words, so instead of only reading about my skills, check out my pinned projects.

 ## Skills